shanin18/fullstack-assignment/README.md

 5. **Features:**

--**Responsive Navbar:** Displays the project name "Abstract", the current page location, and a "Submit a Request" button.
+- **Responsive Navbar:** Displays the project name "Abstract", the current page location, and a "Submit a Request" button.
--**Banner:** Includes a search input field and a heading.
+- **Banner:** Includes a search input field and a heading.
--**Input Field:** Allows users to find the card easily.
+- **Input Field:** Allows users to find the card easily.
--**Modal:** Allows users to add new cards with a title and description, and submit them to the backend API.
+- **Modal:** Allows users to add new cards with a title and description, and submit them to the backend API.
--**Footer:** Contains links to various sections including "Abstract", "Resources", "Community", "Company", and a copyright message.
+- **Footer:** Contains links to various sections including "Abstract", "Resources", "Community", "Company", and a copyright message.

 ## Folder Structure

 ### Backend
- -backend/
+ - backend/
-  -models/ - Contains the card model.
+  - models/ - Contains the card model.
-   -card.js
+   - card.js
-  -index.js - Entry point for the backend server.
+  - index.js - Entry point for the backend server.

 ### Frontend
- -frontend/
+ - frontend/
-  -src/
+  - src/
-   -components/ - Contains reusable components (e.g., Navbar, Footer, Modal).
+   - components/ - Contains reusable components (e.g., Navbar, Footer, Modal).
-   -App.jsx - Main application component.
+   - App.jsx - Main application component.
-   -main.jsx - Entry point for the frontend application.
+   - main.jsx - Entry point for the frontend application.
-   -index.css - Tailwind CSS styles.
+   - index.css - Tailwind CSS styles.
-  -vite.config.js - Vite configuration file.
+  - vite.config.js - Vite configuration file.

 ## Usage
- *Start the backend server:
+ * Start the backend server:

  Navigate to the backend directory and run: